oracle/tribuo/docs/PackageOverview.md

    classifiers.
 If your system doesn't outperform the baseline classifiers, it can be assumed that your system is not working properly.
 - DecisionTree - an implementation of CART decision trees.
 - Experiments - A set of main functions for training & testing models on any supported dataset.
-It depends on all the classifiers and allows easy comparison between them.
-This submodule should not be imported into other projects, since it is intended purely for development and testing.
+This submodule depends on all the classifiers and allows easy comparison between them.
+It should not be imported into other projects since it is intended purely for development and testing.
 - Explanations - An implementation of LIME for classification tasks.
 If you use the columnar data loader, LIME can extract more information about the feature domain and provide better explanations.